 Courses numbered 500 to 599 are considered fifth-year college courses, the graduate level.
-Seniors with high scholarship who are concurrently completing their last year in a degree program and who are within 12 credits of graduation may request permission to take some of these courses.
+Seniors whose programs for graduation have been approved and who otherwise meet the admission requirements of the Graduate Division may be permitted to take graduate courses if their programs will allow it.